SteffenPL/SteffenPL.github.io/_projects/partially_kinetic_systems.markdown

 tag: [current]
 ---

 <p style="color:red;">This post is based on ongoing work.
-The statements are only partially published.</p>
+The statements in the linear case are going to be published in {% cite plunder2020linearPartiallyKineticSystems %}.
+The nonlinear case is in progress.</p>

 We study a framework to couple kinetic systems with other macroscopic components.
+The challenge here is to impose a kinetic constraint onto the evolution of the particle measure of the kinetic system.
+Out approach is to impose the constraint at the microscopic level instead.
+Therefore, we have to adapte the mean-field limit onto a setting with hlonomic constraints.

-Under appropriate assumptions, **Dorbushin's stability estimate**[^D] generalises well to these systems which yields a fundamental stability estimate and allows proving the mean-field limit.
+Under appropriate assumptions, **Dorbushin's stability estimate** {% cite golseDynamicsLargeParticle2016 %} generalises well to such constrained systems which yields a fundamental stability estimate and allows proving the mean-field limit.

 On the other hand, there are singular examples for which the discrete dynamics are well-defined but the mean-field limit fails dramatically.